caltinuzengi/IIS-ChkTool/README.md

 ## 💻 Usage
 ### 1. Run the Application
 - Double-click `ChkTool.exe` to **run the tool**.
+- At startup, a **window will ask you to select a root directory**:
+  - You can choose from:
+    - `C:\inetpub\wwwroot`
+    - `C:\Ecommerce`
+    - **Or enter a custom path manually.**
-- All services and their current statuses will be listed.
+- Once the path is selected, all services and their current statuses will be listed.
 - You can change the status to "OFF" or "LIVE", or rollback changes.

 ---